linda-seiter/cmsc115_2252/week2/week2_lesson.md

 long minutes = years * 365 * 24 * 60;
 ```

 Why does this happen?
-Since the variable `years` is declared as an `int`, the expression `years * 365 * 24 * 60` produces an `int` and results in an overflow error.
-The solution is to either cast `years` as a long, or to specify one of the numeric literal values as a long by append `L`.
+The expression `years * 365 * 24 * 60` produces an `int` because the variable `years` is declared as an `int` and the numeric literals 365, 24, and 60 are also integers.
+The solution is to either cast `years` as a long, or to specify the first numeric literal value as a long by append `L`.

 | Expression          | Type |
 | ------------------- | ---- |